philipp-tty/bayesian_comsol_optimization/README.md

 # COMSOL Thermoelectric Optimization

-This project provides a small Python package and CLI entry point that wraps a COMSOL model with Bayesian optimization utilities.
+This project provides a small Python package and CLI entry point that wraps a COMSOL model with a scikit-optimize powered Bayesian optimization workflow.
 It started as a single script and has been refactored into a modular Python package for easier maintenance.

 ## Project Layout